Uncle-Uee/mysql-unity/README.md

    2. Create a Table in that Database, name if whatever you want.
 5. Open Unity
    1. Create a Script called DatabaseManager
-   2. Overwrite it with the following code
+   2. Overwrite it with the following code - **update the script with your connection information**

        ```csharp
        public class DatabaseManager : MonoBehaviour